Kusatsu Special Prison: Dispute

-In March 1947, Paul Rush, an American colonel physician, visited the sanatorium and heard the complaints of patients, and subsequently the patients sent a complaint letter, but received no response.
+In March 1947, Colonel Paul Rush, an American physician, visited the sanatorium and heard the complaints of patients.
+Subsequently the patients sent a complaint letter, but received no response.

 On August l, Prince Takamatsu visited the sanatorium and entered the prison.
 He asked the sanatorium staff several questions.
 On August 11, Japan Communist Party members, in preparation for a coming upper house election, visited the sanatorium and were surprised to see the prison.
 On August 22, discussions between patients and the sanatorium began.
 When the diet problem was discussed, the director was changed and the responsible section-chief was dismissed.

 Testimony

 Jun Takada, 19 at that time, testified against the prison.